 Description

-Smoked Turkey – an incredibly delicious smoked turkey recipe that is perfect for Thanksgiving!
+Smoked Turkey (so JUICY!) – a delicious smoked turkey recipe that includes a brine, dry rub and gravy instructions!
+This Traeger smoked turkey is perfect for your Thanksgiving menu!

-Optional brine recipe included – be aware that the brine takes significant more planning ahead – as it needs to sit for 48 hours.
+Optional brine recipe included – be aware that the brine takes significant more planning ahead – as it needs to sit for up to 48 hours.

 Ingredients